 - The seeker gazing at specified objects to entrance the eye and the conscious mind

-- The teacher speaking directly to the seeker's subliminal mind to influence and control his behavior
+- The teacher speaking directly to the seeker's subliminal or subjective mind--the soul--to guide his experience

 - The teacher and the seeker conversing with the powers within